ctkjose/exc_docs/doc_app_structure.md

 RewriteRule  ^((?:[^\/]*/)*)(a\/)([A-Za-z0-9-_\.]+\.[a-z]{2,3})$  $1/assets/$3 [L,QSA]
 ```

+Now we need to install the front-end framework.
+Download the `exc_core` code from our [git-hub repository](https://github.com/ctkjose/exc_core/).
+Copy the contents of the `exc` folder to your app folder.

 Well thats pretty much minimum required to get EXC running.
 Next is working in your app.

 ## Setting your app scaffolding ##